 In 2013/14, 92% of the School's graduates who were available for work reported they were in employment and/or further study within six months of graduation.

-In 2013/14, 96% of the School's graduates who were available for work reported they were in employment and/or further study within six months of graduation.
+On average over 95% of the School's graduates who were available for work reported they were in employment and/or further study within six months of graduation.

 Outside of the political sector, the degree is of interest to employers in both the public and private sectors, with graduates taking up management training opportunities within EY, Enterprise Rent A Car, Zurich Insurance and King Worldwide.